 No. Emybronic stem cells only come from four to five day old blastocysts or younger embryos.

-For example, Blood-forming stem cells can treat some blood diseases, and brain stem cells may be able to treat some neural diseases, but those cells can’t turn into other tissues types.
+For example, Blood-forming stem cells can grow into mature blood cells, and brain stem cells may be able to grow into mature neurons, but a blood-forming stem cell can’t grow into a neuron, and vice versa.
 What’s more, adult stem cells don’t grow indefinitely in the lab, unlike embryonic stem cells, and they aren’t as flexible in the types of diseases they can treat.

-- You can see how much of CIRM's funding has gone to different types of stem cells here: Overview of CIRM Stem Cell Research Funding.
+See how much of CIRM's funding has gone to different types of stem cells here: Overview of CIRM Stem Cell Research Funding.

-- You can also filter our list of all funded CIRM grants to see awards using different cell types.
+Filter our list of all funded CIRM grants to see awards using different cell types.

 Experts agree that research on all types of stem cells is critical.
-In September 2008, a panel of experts convened by the U.S. National Academy of Sciences agreed that the use of human embryonic stem cells is still necessary.
-As the expert panel, chaired by Richard Hynes of the Massachusetts Institute of Technology stated:
+In September 2008, a panel of experts convened by the U.S. National Academy of Sciences stated that the use of human embryonic stem cells is still necessary.
+As panel chair Richard Hynes of the Massachusetts Institute of Technology stated:

 No. Every significant regulatory and advisory body has restrictions on reproductive cloning.
 The National Academy of Sciences has issued guidelines banning the technique as has the International Society for Stem Cell Research.
 The California constitution and CIRM regulations specifically prohibit reproductive cloning with its funding.